-Researchers map damaged connections in Phineas Gage's brainMay 17th, 2012 in Neuroscience /
+Researchers map damaged connections in Phineas Gage's brainMay 17, 2012 in Medicine & Health / Neuroscience

 (Medical Xpress) -- Poor Phineas Gage.
 In 1848, the supervisor for the Rutland and Burlington Railroad in Vermont was using a 13-pound, 3-foot-7-inch rod to pack blasting powder into a rock when he triggered an explosion that drove the rod through his left cheek and out of the top of his head.
 As reported at the time, the rod was later found, "smeared with blood and brains."